LCCuong/GraduationThesis/README.md

 The reposity for a part of our graduation thesis at University of Information Technology (UIT-VNUHCM):

-"BLACK-BOX SPARSE ADVERSARIAL ATTACK ON COMPUTER VISION MODELS USING EVOLUTIONARY COMPUTATION."
+<sub>"BLACK-BOX SPARSE ADVERSARIAL ATTACK ON COMPUTER VISION MODELS USING EVOLUTIONARY COMPUTATION."</sup>

 ## General Information